mrksbrg/sirensweden.github.io/src/index.md

 * 2003, Lund, October 22-23
 * 2003, Lund, June 12-13

-## Core RE publication forums
+## Forums

-If you are doing software engineering research with a requirements engineering angle you are recommended to publish here:
+If you are doing software engineering research with a requirements engineering angle you are recommended to publish at these core forums:

 * [**REJ**](https://link.springer.com/journal/766): Requirements Engineering, *journal*: (Springer-Nature), a high-impact journal with good reputation.
 * [**RE**](https://conf.researchr.org/series/RE): Requirements Engineering, *international conference*: (IEEE/ACM), a top-tier conference with a low acceptance rate.